How to turn off Sticky Keys in Windows 10

 Set up Sticky Keys in Control Panel

-Uncheck "Turn on Sticky Keys" and "Turn on Sticky Keys when SHIFT is pressed five times."
-Then, click or tap on Apply.
+Uncheck the“Turn on Sticky Keys when SHIFT is pressed five times” setting and click or tap the Apply button.

-NOTE: You might want to turn off Filter Keys also.
-If you press and hold the right SHIFT key for 8 seconds, Windows 10 asks you if you want to turn on the Filter Keys.
-Especially while gaming, you don't want that.
-To disable Filter Keys, go back to the "Make the keyboard easier to use" in the Control Panel, and click or tap on "Set up Filter Keys."
-Then, uncheck "Turn on Filter Keys" and "Turn on Filter Keys when right SHIFT is pressed for 8 seconds."
+You might want to turn off the Filter Keys also.
+If you press and hold the right SHIFT key for 8 seconds, Windows asks you if you want to turn on the Filter Keys.
+Especially while gaming, you don’t want that.
+To disable Filter Keys, go back to the “Make the keyboard easier to use” in the Control Panel, and click or tap on “Set up Filter Keys.”

 Why did you want to turn off Sticky Keys?

-Now you know how to turn off Sticky Keys permanently.
+Now you know what Sticky Keys is, and you also know how to turn off Sticky Keys permanently.
 This feature should no longer annoy you when working or playing games on your computer.
-We must admit that we were frustrated by Sticky Keys, especially when playing video games.
-The SHIFT key is often used in games for doing all kinds of stuff like climbing on walls, riding horses, or using special abilities.
-Because you're pressing the SHIFT key repeatedly, Windows 10 often decides to minimize the game and ask about Sticky Keys, which can be extremely frustrating.
+I must admit that I was quite frustrated by Sticky Keys when playing certain video games.
+The SHIFT key is often used in games for doing all kinds of things like running, climbing, riding horses, or using special abilities.
+Because you’re pressing the SHIFT key repeatedly, Windows often decides to minimize the game and ask about Sticky Keys, which can be quite disturbing.
 What about you?
 Why did you choose to turn off Sticky Keys?
-Tell us your story in the comments below.
+Let me know in the comments section below.

-Discover: Entertainment Ease of Access Programs Tutorials Windows
+Discover: Entertainment Ease of Access Programs Recommended Tutorials Windows